Pattern PO’s

 3. Calling the Same Thing Different Names

 Is it a “sleeve cap,” a “sleeve crown,” or an “armhole shaping”?
-Just pick one.
-Consistency helps us follow along without flipping back and forth to figure out what you're talking about.
+Pick one!
+Consistency helps us follow along without flipping back and forth to figure it out.
 Changing terminology mid-pattern is confusing and feels like trying to learn a new dialect halfway through.

 4. Inconsistent or Undefined Abbreviations

 “K1tbl” on page 2 becomes “K through the back loop” on page 5 and then “ktbl” on page 7 with no glossary in sight.
-Please define all abbreviations clearly and use them consistently!
-And don’t forget your Abbreviations Key.
+It is helpful to define all abbreviations clearly and use them consistently.
+And don’t forget your Abbreviations Key!

 5. Being Too Wordy

 Most knitters love learning, but not when it means scrolling through 400 words on how to do a basic decrease.
 There’s a difference between a pattern and a how-to guide.
-If we need help, we’ll Google it or watch a video.
+If we need help beyond the basics, most knitters will be happy to Google it or watch a video.
+Better yet - include handy links in the pattern to explain the techniques used.

 6. Saying “Knit” When You Mean “Work”

 “Knit the next 6 rows in Stockinette.”
-Wait…do you mean knit all rows, or proceed in Stockinette stitch (which would be knit and purl alternately)?
-“Work” is the right word here.
-It tells us to follow the established pattern.
+Wait…do you mean knit all rows, or proceed in Stockinette stitch (which would be knit and purl each row alternately)?
+“Work” is the right word here because it tells us to follow the established pattern.
+Knit means knit, not ‘work the pattern’.

 7. Rewriting the Same Row Again... and Again

 If Row 2 is exactly the same as Row 1, and Rows 3–8 are exactly the same as Row 2, you can say “Rows 3 - 8: Rep Row 2.”
-Writing out each row wastes space and makes the pattern look more complicated than it actually is.
+Writing out each row tends to waste space and can make the pattern look more complicated than it actually is.
 Efficiency is kindness.

 8. No Garment Construction Info at the Start